ChicagoPark/DeepUnfolding/README.md

 x = (x - torch.min(x)) / (torch.max(x) - torch.min(x))
 ```

+Mistake
+1. Put measurement y into the CNN (I should have put measurement y into loss function but it was my mistake.)

 Dimentia
 1. to_tiff is visualiation method
 2. numpy.imag(val) return imaginary part of complex value.